A Hard Pill to Swallow

 Image: (Integrated Model John and Joy Hoffman)

-- We are all fallible human beings
+We are all fallible human beings.

 Do you know how much this excites me?

-Dr Martin Luther King said “The function of education is to teach one to think intensively and critically.
+Dr Martin Luther King said, “The function of education is to teach one to think intensively and critically.
 Intelligence plus character – that is the goal of true education.”

-So, to sum up…
+So, to sum up… when it comes to skin colour:

-- Talk about it, this validates experiences
+Talk about it, this validates lived experiences.

 As always, I wish you nothing but the best on this journey.

-Take care
+Take care,

-Rebbecca your ‘creating cultural harmony’ guide.
+Rebbecca – your ‘creating cultural harmony’ guide.

 Talking about racism can seem difficult and uncomfortable.
 This CPD accredited course provides a foundational education on racism to help to increase racial literacy which includes building confidence to speak about and deal with issues concerning race.
 It provides a language through which meaningful conversation can take place (particularly in the workplace).